mpontillo/aoi/README.md

     sudo usermod -a -G libvirtd,kvm $USER

 ### Possible Workaround Needed

+This is currently taken care of by the `aoi init` script.

 If you get errors regarding permission to access the backing images, you may need to set the AppArmor profile for libvirt to *complain mode*: